Sheriff’s Office

 Arrest(s):

-On June 28th, 2024, the Cass County Sheriff’s Office arrested Cole Benton, 33, of Hamlin, on the charge of Driving while Barred.
-Benton was transported to the Cass County Jail where he was booked and held pending his later release on his own recognizance.
+On October 21st, 2024, the Cass County Sheriff’s Office arrested Gino Juliano, 55, of Manitou Springs, CO, for Possession of a Controlled Substance – Marijuana, Possession of Drug Paraphernalia and Interference with Official Acts.
+Juliano was transported to the Cass County Jail where he was booked and held pending his later release on his own recognizance.

-On June 19th, 2024, the Cass County Sheriff’s Office arrested Aaron Macias, 36, of Atlantic, on a warrant for Harassment 3rd Degree.
-Macias was transported to the Cass County Jail where he was booked and held.
+On October 19th, 2024, the Cass County Sheriff’s Office arrested Lynn Frohlich, 53, of Scranton, on a warrant for Violation of Probation.
+Frohlich was transported to the Cass County Jail where he was booked and held.

-On June 17th, 2024, the Cass County Sheriff’s Office arrested Dustin Potter, 33, of Council Bluffs, for Violation of Probation.
-Potter was transported to the Cass County Jail where he was booked and held.
+On October 15th, 2024, the Cass County Sheriff’s Office arrested Alaina Abild, 20, of Atlantic, on warrants for a Drug Distribution Violation, a Controlled Substance Violation and Use of a Minor in the Drug Trade.
+Abild was transported to the Cass County Jail where she was booked and held.

-On June 12th, 2024, the Cass County Sheriff’s Office arrested Zachary Frank, 41, of Atlantic, on a warrant for Violation of Probation as well as Driving While Barred and Improper Rear Lamps.
+On October 12th, 2024, the Cass County Sheriff’s Office arrested Zachary Frank, 41, of Atlantic, on a warrant for Violation of Probation.
 Frank was transported to the Cass County Jail where he was booked and held.

-On June 10th, 2024, the Cass County Sheriff’s Office arrested Samuel Miller, 71, of Atlantic, on the charge of Possession of a Controlled Substance 3rd and subsequent.
-Miller was transported to the Cass County Jail where he was booked and held pending his later release on his own recognizance.
+On October 10th, 2024, the Cass County Sheriff’s Office arrested Terrence Frazier, 48, of Atlantic, on two counts of Possession of a Controlled Substance.
+Frazier was transported to the Cass County Jail where he was booked and held pending his later release on his own recognizance.

-On June 2nd, 2024, the Cass County Sheriff’s Office arrested Justin Elimo, 23, of Atlantic, on the charge of Public Intoxication.
-Elimo was transported to the Cass County Jail where he was booked and held pending his later release on his own recognizance.
+On September 29th, 2024, the Cass County Sheriff’s Office arrested Justin Hardisty, 34, of Cumberland, on the charges of Eluding – 2nd or Subsequent Offense, Operating while Intoxicated – 3rd Offense and Driving while Revoked.
+Hardisty was transported to the Cass County Jail where he was booked and held pending his later release on bond.

 Civil Division